 COLUMBIA, S.C.
 (Jan.
 31, 2014) – As part of the shoreline enhancement project for Lake Murray, SCE&G will give away tree seedlings this month.
 The giveaway will take place on Friday, Feb.
 7, from 2 to 6 p.m. and on Saturday, Feb.
 8, from 9 a.m. until noon at the SCE&G Environmental Building on the north side of the Lake Murray Dam at 6248 Bush River Rd.
 The seedlings will be distributed in bundles of 10 and 15 trees and will be free of charge for lake residents.
 Planting instructions will be provided.

-The Lake Murray shoreline habitat enhancement project is a cooperative effort between SCE&G, the S.C.
-Department of Natural Resources and lake interest groups.
+The Lake Murray Shoreline Habitat Enhancement Project is a cooperative effort between SCE&G, the South Carolina Department of Natural Resources and lake interest groups.
 It is designed to improve the aesthetics of the lake’s shoreline, help control erosion, re-establish shoreline vegetation and protect water quality.

-SCE&G is a regulated utility engaged in the generation, transmission, distribution and sale of electricity to approximately 665,000 customers in South Carolina.
-The company also provides natural gas service to approximately 313,000 customers throughout the state.
-More information about SCE&G is available at www.sceg.com.
+South Carolina Electric & Gas Company is a regulated public utility engaged in the generation, transmission, distribution and sale of electricity to approximately 675,000 customers throughout the state.
+The company also provides natural gas service to approximately 325,000 customers throughout South Carolina.